cadelljulien/Dice-Game-C-/README.md

 C++, HTML5, CSS, Javascript, Python, gitbash, and github.

 #### Credit
-This was made possible by who gave the idea and run down on building the dice game
+This was made possible by who gave the idea and run down on building the dice game.